jtherrmann/boot-sector/README.md

 `%` (mod)
 `^` (power)

-SLC can only operate on integers in the range -32768 to 32767 (inclusive).
+The calculator can only operate on integers in the range -32768 to 32767 (inclusive).

-An *operand overflow* occurs when SLC encounters an operand outside of this
+An *operand overflow* occurs when the calculator encounters an operand outside of this range:
-range:

-    SLC> 32768
+    calc> 32768
     Operand overflow.

-An *operation overflow* occurs when SLC encounters an operation whose result falls outside of this range:
+An *operation overflow* occurs when the calculator encounters an operation whose result falls outside of this range:

-    SLC> 32767 1 +
+    calc> 32767 1 +
     Operation overflow.

-Oh, and SLC is too lazy to parse negative operands (e.g. -10).
+Oh, and the calculator does not parse negative operands (e.g. -10).
 But there's a simple workaround:

-    SLC> 0 10 -
+    calc> 0 10 -
     -10
-    SLC> 0 10 - 2 ^
+    calc> 0 10 - 2 ^
     100
-    SLC> 0 10 - 3 ^
+    calc> 0 10 - 3 ^
     -1000